Suya1671/plura/README.md

 - Initial draft of trigger commands was done by AI
   - Note that this has been completely redone and nearly no AI-generated code remains.
 Suya1671 remade triggers to have an entirely command based interface.
 - General code analysis was done by AI to make sure it's easier to understand and maintain the project
-  - No code edits were made, only suggestions which were implemented if seen fit by Suya1671
+  - No code edits by an agent was done.
+Only suggestions which were implemented if seen fit by Suya1671